AlgoGenesis/C/Recursion/PythagoreanTriplet/README.md

 #### Advantages:

 - **Educational Tool** : This program serves as a practical example of recursion in programming, illustrating how to handle combinatorial problems.
-- **Efficiency** : Although it uses recursion, it maintains clarity and simplicity, making it suitable for beginners in programming and mathematics.
+- **Efficiency** : Although it uses recursion, it maintains clarity and simplicity, making it suitable for beginners in the  programming and mathematics.

 #### Potential Enhancements: